mikeDG/dotNetAccordion/README.md

 dotNetAccordion
 ===============

-jQuery Accordion plugin that persists changes across postbacks
+jQuery Accordion plugin that persists changes across postbacks.

+The plugin will save the state (collapsed/exapnded) of the panels in asp:HiddenField.